In this document

 The Bluetooth HAL is located in the

-bluetooth.h: Contains the HAL for the Bluetooth hardware on the device
+bluetooth.h: Includes the interface definition for the Bluetooth hardware on the device.

-bt_av.h: Contains the HAL for the advanced audio profile.
+bt_av.h: Includes the interface definition for the A2DP profile.

-bt_hf.h: Contains the HAL for the handsfree profile.
+bt_hf.h: Includes the interface definition for the HFP profile.

-bt_hh.h: Contains the HAL for the HID host profile
+bt_hh.h: Includes the interface definition for the HID host profile.

 Keep in mind that your Bluetooth implementation is not constrained to the features

 and profiles exposed in the HAL.
 You can find the default implementation located

 which implements the default HAL and also extra features and customizations.